HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - The appropriateness of the request needs to be determined
 - The data needed is described in an unstructured or non-computable form.
 For example:
   - the payor may not know specific codes or identifiers to make a direct query
-  - there is no way to describe the data in a structured format it is described in free text.
+  - there is no way to describe the data in a structured format and it is described in free text.
+- <span class="bg-success" markdown="1">A [Questionnaire] is used to request the data</span><!-- new-content -->
 - A Direct Query is otherwise not feasible

 In most of these situations, there is human intervention (e.g., a provider or designated staff) needed to find the data, aggregate the data, filter the data, and/or approve its release.
 In other use cases, mutually agreed upon data sets for specific purposes can already be requested and automatically fulfilled without human intervention.